liyatony/liyatony/README.md

 ### 🎯 Fun Facts
-- 🔧 I enjoy working with **C programming** for its power in systems programming.
+- 🔧 I enjoy working with **python programming** for its power in systems programming.
-- 🎮 In my free time, I love exploring new technologies and learning about AI advancements.
-- 🌍 I'm always looking for new programming languages and frameworks to expand my skill set!

 ---

 ### 🌟 What I'm Learning:
 - 💻 **Web Development**: Currently focusing on building full-stack applications using the **MERN stack**.
-- 📚 **Machine Learning**: Diving into the world of machine learning to enhance my knowledge in data science.